mmagnuski/borsar/README.md

 [![Coverage Status](https://codecov.io/gh/mmagnuski/borsar/branch/master/graph/badge.svg)](https://codecov.io/gh/mmagnuski/borsar)
 :construction: work in progress... :construction:

+Various tools and functions for EEG/MEG data analysis and visualisations.
+Some functionality that is available here may be later moved to [mne-python](https://martinos.org/mne/dev/index.html).

 ## Installation
 Install from github in dev mode (recommended while we are at `0.1dev` version):
 ```